Get started apple picking!

 It’s not autumn (or late summer) in the Northwest without a trip to pick your own apples!
 And are we ever in luck: Washington state produces about 60 percent of the nation's supply of apples, from super sweet to pucker-worthy tart varieties.

-Tips for apple-picking as a family
+Tips for apple-picking with kids:

 - Bring along your own bags, baskets or boxes in case the farm has run out of them.